 Yes, we strongly encourage local researchers to apply for funding.
 We will consider non-travel related expenses associated with data collection or for the purchase of research materials.

-The purpose of the Quick Response Grant Program is to support the collection of perishable data in the aftermath of disaster.
+The purpose of the Quick Response Award Program is to support the collection of perishable data in the aftermath of disaster.
 If the applicant is able to make the case that the data is indeed perishable, we will consider these applications on a case-by-case basis.